What Is Access Control?

 Users don’t have a lot of say in who has access to their data or files, as it is usually a centralized authority in charge.
 This type of access control is often used in military and government.

 Access will be managed by evaluating a set of certain rules, conditions, and attributes.

 This method restricts access to computer resources based on groups with a certain business description.
 So instead of allowing or disallowing on a person-to-person basis, this will do so based on job title.
 So maybe an Engineer 1 won’t have access, but an Engineer 2 or 3 will.

-However, an increase to your security isn’t the only reason that access control is beneficial or a good idea to have.
-Utilising access control can also help you remain compliant.
+However, an increase in your security isn’t the only reason that access control is beneficial or a good idea to have.
+Utilizing access control can also help you remain compliant.
 Certain industries have rules surrounding compliance and controlling who has access to certain private and sensitive information is normally a big part of that compliance.

 In conclusion, hopefully this article has helped you understand what access control and why it is important for your company.
 Nearly every company both connects to the internet and deals with some semblance of sensitive information and data, so no matter what industry your company is in, access control is something you should take very seriously.